 Now, I do believe that some of this may have to do with my lighting situation (see below) and the fact that we only have playtime once at night for that allotted time slot.

 I would assume that many other chinchillas differ some and remain more in the 12 hours awake and 12 hours sleeping range mentioned earlier.

 The reason I believe that my chinchilla has her clock messed up slightly is due to the basement where she is located currently.

-Also, not having really any form of natural light outside of a few window wells that allow natural light into the room.
+She does not get any form of natural light, apart from a few window wells that allow a small amount of natural light into the room.